prodakt/EDVis/README.md

 ## **Step 7 — Export the final figure**

-Save as PNG at 300 DPI:
+Save PNG at 300 DPI:

 ```
 png hemoglobin_6kap.png, dpi=300
 ```

-Or define width & height explicitly:
+Define exact resolution:

 ```
 png hemoglobin_6kap.png, width=3000, height=3000, dpi=300
 ```

-Save PyMOL session for later editing:
+Save session:

 ```
 save 6kap_scene.pse
 ```

+This workflow demonstrates how to turn a raw PDB file into a refined, publication-ready illustration of **hemoglobin with heme and CO ligands**, including advanced material and lighting effects.

 ---

-This workflow demonstrates how to turn a raw PDB file into a professional, publication-ready illustration of **hemoglobin with heme and CO ligands**.

 ## PyMOL Rendering Script
 [↑ Back to top](#effective-data-visualization-in-research)